 Bankman-Fried, who is charged with eight financial crimes related to the FTX collapse, currently remains in house arrest, but is eager to publicly deny claims made by FTX’s financial restructuring team.

-“Later in the same report, S&C reveals that FTX US has an additional $428m USD in bank accounts, on top of the $181m of tokens—for roughly $609m of total assets,” Bankman-Fried wrote.
+“Later in the same report, S&C reveals that the US-based exchange has an additional $428m USD in bank accounts, on top of the $181m of tokens—for roughly $609m of total assets,” Bankman-Fried wrote.
 The $428 million in question appears to be referring to a “Confirmed Cash” (confirmation that such assets are available) table linking $428 million to the West Realm Shires silo.
-West Realm Shires is a US-based parent company overseeing FTX US, and LedgerX.
+West Realm Shires is a US-based parent company overseeing the US exchange, and LedgerX.

-Ray, on November 17, wrote in an initial declaration that the West Realm Shires silo includes FTX US, LedgerX (not an FTX bankruptcy debtor), FTX US Capital Markets, and Embed Clearing.
+Ray, on November 17, wrote in an initial declaration that the West Realm Shires silo includes FTX US and its Capital Markets, LedgerX (not an FTX bankruptcy debtor), and Embed Clearing.
 However, it is unclear if Bankman-Fried believes that the West Realm Shires silo only is composed of FTX US funds.

 Once a leading crypto exchange, FTX’s status soon went under as allegations of misuse of customer funds, theft, fraud, and inadequate company structuring have come to light.
 On November 11, FTX founder Bankman-Fried stepped down from his position as CEO at the firm.